 Rafter mounted whole house fans are the most quiet of all because you cannot see them and you barely hear them.

+For 2019 Thorwaldson is supplying the same performance as Tamarack using the proven 24 inch diameter shell.
+But in addition Thorwaldson eliminates the speed control that Airscape supplies because it does not show what speed is selected out of the 10 speeds available.
+Instead, you get a dial like a light dimmer so the position of the pointer indicates the speed.
 In 2017 Thorwaldson introduced the first high performance rooftop mounted whole house fan.
 It is perfect for homes with no attics like those on mid century modern homes and the adobe houses in New Mexico.
 Thorwaldson systems all work with the X10 and Insteon PC and smart phone remote control for AC power.
-There is no remote control for speed.

 VentCool has released 3 lines of whole house fans, the Tahoe Series,the Summit Series and the Vista Series.